EM-Based Smooth Graphon Estimation Using Bayesian and Spline-Based Approaches: Introduction

 \section{Introduction}

 The analysis of network data has achieved increasing interest in the last years. \cite{Golden:10}, \cite{Hunter:12}, \cite{Fien:12} and \cite{Salter:12}, respectively, published survey articles demonstrating the state-of-the-art in the field.
 We also refer to \cite{Kol:09}, \cite{KolC:14} and \cite{Lush:13} for monographs in the field of statistical network data analysis, see also \cite{Kola:17}.
-The statistical workhorse model for network data are Exponential Random Graph Models (ERGM) which make use of an exponential family distribution to model the network's adjacency matrix as a random matrix.
+The statistical workhorse models for network data are Exponential Random Graph Models (ERGM), Stochastic Block Models (SBM) and Latent Space Models.
+ERGMs make use of an exponential family distribution to model the network's adjacency matrix as a random matrix.
 This model class was proposed by \cite{Frank:86} and is extensively discussed in \cite{Snij:06}.
+SBMs as well as the latent space models are both model classes which make use of latent quantities relating to the nodes, that are employed to explore the network structure.
+They were proposed in their nowadays form by \cite{Holland:83} and \cite{Hoff:02}, respectively.

-A different modeling strategy results through comprehending the network adjacency matrix $\bY \in \{0,1\}^{N \times N}$ to be generated by a so called graphon.
+A different modeling strategy, which is also based on latent quantities, results through comprehending the network adjacency matrix $\bY \in \{0,1\}^{N \times N}$ to be generated by a so called graphon.
 The graphon as data generating model comes into play by assuming that we draw $N$ random variables